4 Error checking and debugging

 • Give your AI of choice both the code and the error.
 One without the other is likely to result in a poor or incomplete answer (whether you ask a human or an AI).

-All three AIs identified, explained, and fixed this error.
-Gemini also tried to give some additional information about the function, with links to more information, which is nice.
+Both AIs identified, explained, and fixed this error.
+Copilot also gives you some follow up questions you could ask to understand more about the code, which is nice.

 Fixing a simple error